SPaCe: Unlocking Sample-Efficient Large Language Models Training With Self-Pace Curriculum Learning: Appendix

 \subsection{Selected Example Analysis}

-In this section, we provide details on the selected examples by SPaRFT.
+In this section, we provide details on the selected examples by SPaCe.
 For each cluster, we show 2 selected examples selected by our method using \textit{Qwen3-0.6B}, with the DeepScaleR-uniform dataset.
-The examples are shown from Table \ref{tab:ex1} to Table \ref{tab:last_ex}
+We select the examples from the setting with total number of clusters equal 7.
+The examples are shown from Table \ref{tab:ex1} to Table \ref{tab:last_ex}.